HannahTet/my-3D-graphics/README.md

 # my-3D-graphics
-files in Solidworks,
-files in Blender
+files in Solidworks and Blender